yU93r/SteamEmu/post_build/README.release.md

 You can override the name of the base folder `GSE Saves` to whatever you want per game, to do this modify `configs.user.ini` inside your `steam_settings` folder and change the value of `saves_folder_name`.
 Check the example file in `steam_settings.EXAMPLE\configs.EXAMPLE.ini`.

+Any configurations inside your `steam_settings` folder will always override the global configurations.

+---

+## Portable saves:

+If you decided to use local saves by specifying the parameter `local_save_path` inside your local `steam_settings/configs.user.ini`, the emu will completely ignore the global settings folder, allowing a full portable behavior

 ---